strapi/documentation/docusaurus/docs/cloud/advanced/email.md

 ### Configure the Provider
-In your Strapi project, create a `./config/env/production/plugins.js` or `./config/env/production/plugins.ts` file with the following content:
+>To configure a 3rd-party email provider in your Strapi project, create or edit the plugins configuration file for your production environment ./config/env/production/plugins.js|ts by adding email configuration options as follows:

 <Tabs groupId="js-ts">